KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 	Selecting columns

-If you want to remove columns from a business table just click the *Trash* icon.
+If you want to remove columns from a business class just click the *Trash* icon.
 .. figure:: media/deleteBusinessColumn.png

 	Deleting a column

-To change order of columns, you can do it just by using the drag and drop functionality.
+To change the order of the columns, you can do it just by using the drag and drop functionality.

 Generate the datamart